panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 `myVariable` is declared and not yet assigned with a value.
 Accessing the variable evaluates to `undefined`.

 An efficient approach to solve the troubles of uninitialized variables is whenever possible *assign an initial value*.
 The less the variable exists in an uninitialized state,  the better.
-Ideally you would assign a value right away after declaration `const myVariable = 'Initial value'`, but this is not always possible.
+Ideally, you would assign a value right away after declaration `const myVariable = 'Initial value'`, but this is not always possible.

 **Tip 1: Favor `const`, otherwise use `let`, but say goodbye to `var`**

 In my opinion, one of the best features of ECMAScript 2015 is the new way to declare variables using `const` and `let`.
 It is a big step forward that these declarations are block scoped (contrary to older function scoped `var`) and exist in a [temporal dead zone](/variables-lifecycle-and-why-let-is-not-hoisted/#5-let-variables-lifecycle) until the declaration line.

-When the variable receives a value once and forever, I recommend to use a `const` declaration.
+When the variable receives a value once and forever, I recommend using a `const` declaration.
 It creates an [immutable binding](https://mathiasbynens.be/notes/es6-const).

 One of the nice features of `const` is that *you have to assign an initial value* to the variable `const myVariable = 'initial'`.
 The variable is not exposed to the uninitialized state and to access `undefined` is simply not possible.